 Figure 3.
-The protection zones for narwhal and walrus in the northern part of East Greenland.
-Narwhal protection period is from 1 July to 30 September and walrus protection period is from 1 June to 30 September.
+The protection zones for narwhal, bowhead whale and walrus in the northern part of East Greenland.
+Narwhal and bowhead whale protection period is from 1 July to 30 September and walrus protection period is from 1 June to 30 September.
 However the protection zone in the Northeast Water is an all year habitat for walruses especially females with young.
 Hatched red line indicates the border of the Greenland EEZ.
 See text for stipulations in the protection zones.
-Narwhal areas based on historical information (Dietz et al. 1994) and survey results from 2008 (Boertmann et al. 2009, M.P.
+Narwhal areas based on historical information (Dietz et al. 1994) and survey results from 2008 and 2009 (Boertmann et al. 2009c, Boertmann & Nielsen 2010, M.P.
 Heide-Jørgensen, Greenland Institute of Natural Resources pers. comm.).
 Walrus protection zones based on historical sources (Born et al. 1997).

 Figure 4.
 Narwhal protection zones in the southern part of East Greenland.
 The protection period here is from 1 June to 30 September.
 Hatched red line indicates the border of the Greenland EEZ.
-Narwhal areas based on historical information (Dietz et al. 1994) and unpublished survey results from 2008 (M.P.
-Heide-Jørgensen, Greenland Institute of Natural Resources pers. comm.).
+Narwhal areas based on historical information (Dietz et al. 1994), survey reports (Boertmann et al. 2009, Boertmann & Nielsen 2010) and unpublished survey results from 2008 (M.P.
+HeideJørgensen, Greenland Institute of Natural Resources pers. comm.).